Despite protests, poll shows Trump’s approval rating holds steady in Maine

 Good morning from Augusta.
-Attorney General Jeff Sessions will be in Portland on Friday to roll out an initiative in Maine and nine other states to target the opioid crisis.
+Attorney General Jeff Sessions will be in Portland on Friday to roll out an initiative in Maine and nine other U.S. attorney districts across the country to target the opioid crisis.

 He will speak at 11 a.m. at the U.S. attorney’s office in Portland for his first public event in Maine since he introduced then-Republican presidential nominee Donald Trump at a Bangor rally in October 2016.
 But the news on opioids has mostly been made by this point.

-Note: Correction: An earlier version of this item misidentified the districts being targeted by the federal opioid initiative.
-It includes 10 districts across eight states, not 10 states.
-It was a reporter’s error.